Learning in Markov Decision Processes under Constraints: UCRL-CMDP: A Learning Algorithm for CMDPs

 Hence, if $r^{\star}$ denotes optimal reward rate of~\eqref{eq:adapt_obj}-\eqref{eq:adapt_constr}, then $r^{\star}<1$.
 Moreover, the cost bounds $\{c^{ub}_i\}_{i=1}^{M}$ can be taken to be less than $1$. \end{enumerate} \end{assumption}

-We establish the following bound on the regrets of UCRL-CMDP.
-Its proof is deferred to the Appendix. \begin{theorem} Suppose that UCRL-CMDP, i.e., Algorithm~\ref{algo:ucb_cmdp} is run for $T$ time steps on an MDP $p$ that satisfies Assumption~\ref{assum:1}.
-Then, with probability at least $1-\delta$, the reward regret $\Delta\ur(T)$ and cost regrets $\Delta\uci(T),i\in[1,M]$ are upper-bounded as follows,
+We establish the following bound on the regrets of UCRL-CMDP. \begin{theorem} Consider the UCRL-CMDP (Algorithm~\ref{algo:ucb_cmdp}) applied with $\delta = 1\slash T$ to an MDP $p$ that satisfies Assumption~\ref{assum:1}.
+The reward and cost regrets can be bounded as follows,